Overview

 );

-Currently, the direct load feature of OceanBase Database 4.4.x only supports full load.
-For continuous write scenarios, we recommend using the "full load + incremental load" hybrid approach.
+The direct load feature in the current OceanBase Database V4.4.x series only supports full import.
+For continuous write scenarios, it is recommended to adopt a "full + incremental" hybrid approach.

-If the source data is partitioned by time (e.g., monthly), you can perform a full direct load on new partitions:
+If the source data is partitioned by time (for example, monthly), you can perform a full direct load for new partitions:

 INSERT /*+ direct(true, 0) enable_parallel_dml parallel(32) */ INTO t1 PARTITION(p0, p1)